Belisarius63/Belisarius63/README.md

 contracted with my former employer for a target blockset for a prototype 16/32 bit microcontroller.
 I was the developer, and it wasn't done yet.
 I finished it under my new employer.
 I went to Japan to present everything to the customer.
 They were so careful about their IP that they demanded that the chip I used for development was returned to them personally.
-I (secretly) enjoyed telling the customer's electrical engineers that their chip design didn't meet the data sheet specifications, and I explained exactly what was wrong and how I made the determination.
+I (secretly) enjoyed telling the customer's electrical engineers that their chip design didn't meet the data sheet specifications, but that
+I had successfully developed a hardware work-around to test it anyway.

+I continued working for the Japanese company and eventually lived in Tokyo for 9 months working on a project supporting Honda R&D who were working on the H-120 engine and FADEC for the Honda Jet.
+Seriously cool.
+I couldn't believe I was at Honda's world R&D headquarters working with Japanese engineers doing jet engine control software!

+Then 2009 happened.
+I came back to the U.S. Finding work was challenging.
+Eventually I signed on as a contracter doing software testing.
+It was good to get experience in CMMI/SPICE compliant formal software testing, but it was like being an art critic instead of an artist.

+Eventually I got another contract position doing embedded real-time software.
+It was a production automotive mechatronics application with safety requirements.
+It was for a new generation "smart" actuator which used hard real-time closed-loop controls.
+Because the team was small, people wore a lot of hats.
+I learned a *HUGE amount about manufacturing engineering, mechanical engineering, and electrical engineering.
+I also learned a lot about the physics basis for the controls I was implementing.
+This allowed my to identify a major blunder in the original controls specification which was causing non- compliant behavior by the actuator under extreme conditions.
+I re-wrote the controls and the gross non-compliant behavior was eliminated, along with some subtle annoyances (poor transient response / inadequately damped oscillations when upset) that had plagued the project for years.

 ...continuing...